michaelgrilo/docs/templates/architecture.md

 ## Development Flow
 1. Define interfaces and types first (signatures/contracts only)
-2. Write comprehensive behavior tests that define expected outcomes
+2. Test behavior comprehensively to articulate expected outcomes
 3. Implement only after corresponding tests are written
 4. Optimize for performance once tests pass